Seny Dieng

-Seny Timothy Dieng (born 23 November 1994) is a professional footballer who plays as a goalkeeper for club Middlesbrough.
+Seny Timothy Dieng (born 23 November 1994) is a professional footballer who plays as a goalkeeper for Super League Greece club Atromitos.
 Born in Switzerland, Dieng represents Senegal at international level.

 Club career

 Early career

 In July 2011, Dieng signed for Grasshoppers from Red Star Zurich.

 In November 2012, Dieng made his debut in adult football at the age of 17, for FC Grenchen whilst on loan from Grasshoppers.
 He signed his first professional contract with Grasshoppers on 1 August 2014.

-In 5 August 2014, Dieng was named on the bench in a 3rd qualifying round Champions League match against Lille.
+On 5 August 2014, Dieng was named on the bench in a 3rd qualifying round Champions League match against Lille.

 On 2 February 2016, aged 21, Dieng signed for MSV Duisburg on a free transfer but relegation to 3.
 Liga meant he was released months later without having made any appearances.

 Dieng left for a career in England where he went on trial with AFC Fylde, Rochdale and Barnsley.

 Queens Park Rangers

 On 26 August 2016, Dieng signed for Queens Park Rangers on a free transfer until 2018.

 On 3 July 2019, Dieng signed a new two-year deal with QPR, keeping him at the club until 2021.